enyojs/enyo-docs/building-apps/managing-data/managing-data.md

 });
 ```

-By simply setting the `personModel` property of the kind above to a model with the expected schema, the avatar, name, and town components of the view will automatically be synced to the model:
+If we set the `personModel` property of a `ContactView` instance to a model with
+the expected schema, the avatar, name, and town components of the view will
+automatically be synced with the corresponding properties of the model:

 ```
 var myModel = new enyo.Model({